-ALWAYS ISOLATE THE SUPPLY TO THE ENGINE HEATER / THERMOSTAT BEFORE CARRYING OUT ANY MAINTENANCE ON THE ENGINE.
+WARNING: ALWAYS ISOLATE THE SUPPLY TO THE ENGINE HEATER / THERMOSTAT BEFORE CARRYING OUT ANY MAINTENANCE ON THE ENGINE.
 USING THE CUSTOMER'S DISCONNECTING DEVICE, ALWAYS ISOLATE THE GENERATOR SET PRIOR TO ANY MAINTENANCE.

-The engine heater is not intended to protect the engine and cooling system from freezing in sub zero conditions.
+Caution: The engine heater is not intended to protect the engine and cooling system from freezing in sub zero conditions.
 If there is any danger from freezing, then a suitable antifreeze agent must be added to the cooling system.

-3.2.3 Alternator Heater (Option)
+3.3.3 Alternator Heater (Option on C70 to C250 Sets)